utilitywarehouse/git-mirror/readme.md

-git-mirror is a library to periodically mirror (bare clones) remote repositories locally.
+git-mirror is a golang library to periodically mirror (bare clones) remote repositories locally.
 The mirror is created with `--mirror=fetch` hence everything in `refs/*` on the remote will be directly mirrored into `refs/*` in the local repository. it can also maintain multiple mirrored checked out worktrees on different references.